Accueil » Tips » Skipping dinner: a dietitian’s view

 Eat enough during the day

-By not eating in the evening, you can fast on average 12 to 16 hours.
+By not eating in the evening, one manages to fast on average 12 to 16 hours.
 The eating window from 8 AM to 12 PM is therefore essential to provide the body with everything it needs to function well.

 • the vegetables